Frequently Asked Questions

 Some schools are also nationally accredited, but national accreditation may not be federally recognized.

 We have courses to fit your life.
 You can take most of our courses on-site or online.
-And you can take hybrid courses at more than 20 regional locations in Maryland and the Washington, D.C., area.
+And you can take hybrid courses at more than a dozen regional locations in Maryland and the Washington, D.C., area.
 Hybrid classes combine on-site meetings with online coursework and interactions.

 UMUC is also contracted by the U.S. Department of Defense to serve active-duty military personnel stationed abroad and their spouses and families.
 We offer bachelor's and master's degrees at military installations across Europe and Asia.
 And no matter where you're stationed, you have the flexibility to take online courses from our divisions in the U.S., Europe, and Asia.